4Z1KD/HolyLogger/README.md

 And...
 I will not mind if you buy me a beer on the next field day.<br>

 <h2>License</h2>
-The application is FREE for non commercial use by Amateur Radio Operators.
+The application is FREE for use by amateur radio operators.

 <h3>Maintenance</h3>
-Last Update: 12/04/2017<br>
+Last Update: 13/01/2018<br>

 <script>
 var list = document.getElementById("logo");